nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `c-clear`

 Example:

 * Let's say you want to delete all employees in Employee Directory.
 You can follow these instructions:

-Step to delete all employees:
 1. Type `c-clear` into the _Command Box_.
 2. Press "Enter" to execute.

 Outcome:
-2. No employees will be listed in the Employee Directory inside the _Main View_.
+1. No employees will be listed in the Employee Directory inside the _Main View_.

 Before executing:<br>
 ![ListEmployeeScreenshot](images/BeforeClearCommand.png)